 1 Jimi Hendrix – “All Along the Watchtower” (Bob Dylan)

-Interestingly, Hendrix’s cover of this song came out less than a year after the original and became Hendrix’s only Top 20 Billboard hit.
+Interestingly, Jimi Hendrix’s cover of “All Along the Watchtower” came out less than a year after the original, and became Hendrix’s only Top 20 Billboard hit.
 Recorded with all-star players including Dave Mason (Traffic) and Brian Jones (Rolling Stones), Hendrix labored over the song for eight months.
 Bob Dylan’s concert versions now resemble Hendrix’s vision.
 Dylan says, “He found things that other people wouldn’t think of finding in there.
 He probably improved upon it by the spaces he was using.
-I liked Jimi Hendrix’s record of this and ever since he died I’ve been doing it that way…strange how when I sing it, I always feel it’s a tribute to him in some kind of way.”
+I liked Jimi Hendrix’s record of this and ever since he died I’ve been doing it that way… strange how when I sing it, I always feel it’s a tribute to him in some kind of way.”